 Plants thrive in full sun in a good heavy loam soil with a pH of 5-6.5.
 Greenwood offers the Natchez Crape Myrtle as heavily rooted plants grown in one gallon containers.
 They are the perfect addition for both new and established gardens.

 Crape Myrtle Growing Tips: plant in full sun for optimum flowering.
 If they receive any blocking from the sun for several hours during the day, such as a building or larger tree, it is likely to inhibit their blooming.

 Visit this link to the University of Georgia Extension Cooperative with detailed information on planting, watering, fertilizing, and pruning crape myrtles.

 Natchez Crape Myrtle ships as a

 - one gallon container grown plant

-- bare root field grown plant (available mid fall & spring)
+- bare root field grown plant (currently not available as bare root)